htcondor/htcondor/docs/man-pages/condor_suspend.rst

 When a job is suspended, the match between the *condor_schedd* and machine is not been broken, such that the claim is still valid.

+An administrator might want to suspend the jobs in a pool to quickly reduce the power draw in a pool, in the case where they may be able to :tool:`condor_continue` the jobs after a short while, and do not wish the jobs to be vacated and then restart from their beginning or last checkpoint.

 Use :tool:`condor_continue` to continue suspended job executions.

 Exit Status